 For preparing a prewash stain remover at home, you will need:

 - Water – one and a half cup

 - Lemon essential oil – 5-10 drops

 Put all ingredients in a mixing bowl, and mix well using a spoon or a whisker.
 Coat the oil patch with this mixture, rubbing gently with your fingers.
 Leave it on for an hour or so.
-Then wash the cloth well.
-Greasy stains come off easily in hot water.
+Then wash the cloth thoroughly.
+Greasy stains come off quickly in hot water.
 However, read the washing instructions properly.
-Some delicate and colored fabrics need to be handled with extra care.
+Some delicate and colored fabrics need extra care and effort.

 Getting rid of butter stains off the upholstery or carpet is a more tedious job as the oil penetrates and sits deep inside the layers of the fabric.
 If you wondered how to get rid of other grease stains on your clothes, read this article to find more useful tips.

-Method 1: For getting rid of butter stains off the carpet, put some cornstarch on the affected area and leave it for a while.
+Method 1: For getting rid of butter stains from a carpet, put some cornstarch on the affected area and leave it for a while.
 After some time, pour some dishwashing liquid and scrub it gently with a soft brush.
-Avoid damaging the fur and fabric of the carpet while scrubbing it.
+Avoid damaging the fur and fabric of the carpet while rubbing it.
 Soak the stained area with some warm water.
-Now blot the cornstarch, soap and water using a clean towel.
+Now blot the cornstarch, soap, and water using a clean towel.

 Method 2: Remove excess butter/oil using a paper napkin.
 Sprinkle some sodium bicarbonate on the stained area.
 Let it sit for 10 to 15 minutes, then vacuum clean.
 Pour some drops of a dry-cleaning solvent on the remaining patch, and blot it with a clean cloth until the stain disappears.